 EquaLink reads individual battery voltages and compares them to the battery system‘s overall voltage.
 Each EquaLink module controls the amount of float current passing through the battery to regulate the voltage to the optimum value.
 This constant monitoring and balancing of the individual charging voltages helps guarantee the availability of the battery system at all times.
 With its proprietary balancing process, EquaLink is able to monitor and actively regulate battery voltage within 0.001 volts of the system’s average float charging voltage.

-The service life of a string of batteries depends on the weakest cell of the weakest battery in the string.
-Typically, in a UPS, the service life of such a string is 20% of what is called for by manufacturing designs.
-By virtue of the balancing process, each of the batteries within the string is maintained at optimal voltage levels, eliminating the ill-effects of improper charging.
-The constant care provided for by the Balancing process has been shown to increase service life of batteries.
+The service life of a string of batteries is tied to the weakest battery in the system.
+Often, the service life of such a string is 50-60% of the manufacturer's design life.
+In the balancing process, each of the batteries within the string is maintained at optimal voltage levels, eliminating the ill-effects of improper charging.
+The constant care provided for by the Balancing process has been shown to increase the service life of batteries.